alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

     corresponding types in the type of the pattern match.
 In the extreme case there are no allowed pattern clauses and the pattern match is empty.

+    For the details of type checking see section :ref:`welltyped`.

 Exhaustive:
     For all possible arguments which do not contain variables at least one of the pattern clauses must match.
-The check for being exhaustive can be done by transforming a pattern match expression into its canonical form (see next chapter).
+The check for being exhaustive can be done by transforming a pattern match expression into its canonical form (see section :ref:`canonical-forms`).
+For the details to check exhaustiveness see section :ref:`exhaustiveness`.

 Reachable:
     All clauses must be reachable.
 I.e. for each clause there is at least one